New York Real Estate Salesperson Exam Overview

 - Unlicensed activity penalties

-- License revocation grounds
+- License revocation and suspension grounds

 - Fines and disciplinary actions